 These price recovery will vary, based on therapies offered, type of housing (if applicable) amenities and location.
 Remember there are a variety of options to help pay for treatment that can help offset these costs.

 What’s the Cost of Addiction?

-Now that we’ve take a closer dollars-and-cents look at the average cost of rehab; let’s examine what prolonged and untreated substance abuse may cost you or your loved one if you don’t get help.
-Economic stability and financial savings are often one of the first casualties of drug addiction, and they can even suffer in the wake of alcohol abuse.
-There are many who spend hundreds of dollars a per day on the pursuit of their next drug fix.
+Now that we’ve taken a closer look at the average cost of rehab; let’s examine what prolonged and untreated substance abuse may cost you or your loved one if you don’t get help.
+Economic stability and financial savings are often one of the first casualties of drug addiction.
+There are many who spend hundreds of dollars per day in the pursuit of their next drug fix.
 Data from Rand indicates that Americans spend a startling $150 billion per year on illegal drugs, a figure that rivals the yearly amount spent on alcohol for both casual and binge drinkers.
 No matter what type of drugs you’re using or what sort of addiction you’re battling, the disease will always be more expensive than treatment, even if it’s not the case when you first start.
-The longer you use, the more apparent this will become.
+The longer you use drugs, the more apparent this will become.

 How Much Do Drugs Cost?

-Like treatment, the value of drugs for illicit consumption purposes will vary based on multiple factors.
-In this case, how much drugs cost are often determined by the means through which they’re attained (for example, if prescriptions are obtained through doctor shopping or an illegal dealer); the state where illegal markets are operating; the “potency” of product; amount, form and quantity; and more.
+Like treatment, the value of illicit drugs will vary based on market location, their purity, their source and other factors.
+For example, if prescriptions are obtained through doctor shopping or an illegal dealer); the state where illegal markets are operating; the “potency” of the product; amount, form and quantity; and more.
 Data from the Drug Enforcement Agency’s (DEA’s) 2019 National Threat Assessment reports: